In need of additional working capital to purchase a dump truck?

 Even if these trucks differ in size, load capacity, and maneuverability, price ranges are still relatively close to each other.

-Dump trucks are expensive and using your capital to acquire can result in an instability with your budget.
+Dump trucks are expensive and using your working capital to acquire can result in an instability with your budget.

 To avoid the risk of putting the future of your operations in jeopardy, you need to consider using dump truck financing.